 This bill establishes a raw milk permit program in New Jersey, allowing individuals who hold a valid raw milk permit to sell raw milk directly to consumers at the farm where it is produced.
 The bill amends existing laws to prohibit the sale of unpasteurized milk unless the seller possesses this permit.
 It also introduces specific requirements for permit holders, including compliance with New Jersey dairy laws, conducting inspections, and posting conspicuous warnings about the risks associated with raw milk consumption.
-Additionally, the bill mandates that raw milk must be cooled promptly after milking and sets standards for bacterial counts and testing protocols to ensure safety.
+Additionally, the bill mandates that raw milk must be cooled promptly after milking and sets strict testing standards for bacterial counts and antibiotic residues.

 Statutes affected: